- Hunting license. You will need hunter

 cripple and lose too many pheasants.

-- Do yourself and the birds a favor - Hunt with enough firepower to
+and the correct ammunition.
+Hunt with enough firepower to

 get the job done with a clean kill.

 - Hunting vest to carry your birds